uptonic/zoe-animal-quiz/README.md

-# zoe-animal-quiz
+# neva-mugwamp-quiz
-A simple quiz to find your favorite animal
+A simple quiz to find your Mugwamp house